 Relatively high concentrations of low-paid, low-skilled and insecure jobs, offering little hope for individual progression, hamper attempts to reduce poverty through strategies that rely on paid employment as the 'best route out'.
 This problem is further shown by the growth in levels of in-work poverty in recent years.

-A fourth and final phase, looking at policy and practice solutions to poverty through employment and skills, will be commissioned over the summer.
+A series of reports, looking at policy and practice solutions to poverty through employment and skills, will be published in early 2014.

 You can sign up for email alerts for this programme.